-Other factors may be present to explain the continuance of the custody of the child with the 1 2 transferee.
-3 4 This subsection applies only to parents and guardians.
-It does not apply to an individual 5 with whom a child has been placed for adoption.
-6 7 Section 204.
-Authority and Responsibility of the [Department of Child Protection] 8 (a) If the [Department of Child Protection] has probable cause to believe that a person has 9 transferred or will transfer custody of a child in violation of Section 203(a), the [department] 10 may conduct a home visit as provided by other law of the state to assess the welfare of the child and facilitate compliance with Section 203(a).
-11 12 (b) If the [Department of Child Protection] conducts a home visit for a child adopted or placed through an intercountry adoption, the [Department] shall: 13 14 (1) prepare a report on the welfare and plan for permanent placement of the child; 15 and (2) provide to the United States Department of State a copy of the report under 16 17 paragraph (b)(1).
-18 (c) This [act] does not prevent the [Department of Child Protection] from taking 19 appropriate action necessary to protect a child from harm.
-20 Legislative Note: The state should insert the title of the appropriate state agency responsible for 21 child protective services, in this section and Sections 306 and 308.
-22 23 Comments 24 25 1.
-Subsection (a) allows the department of child protection to conduct a home visit to 26 assess the welfare of the child in order to facilitate or assure compliance with Section 203(a).
-27 28 The department is an agency of the state and may not act in criminal matters, without 29 probable cause, act in matters that may lead to criminal prosecution.
-Thus, to conduct the home 30 visit the department must have probable cause to believe that custody of a child has been or will 31 be transferred in violation of Section 203(a).
+This subsection applies only to parents and guardians.
+It does not apply to an individual with whom a child has been placed for adoption.

+Section 204.
+Authority and Responsibility of the [Department of Child Protection]

+(a) If the [Department of Child Protection] has probable cause to believe that a person has transferred or will transfer custody of a child in violation of Section 203(a), the [department] may conduct a home visit to assess the welfare of the child and facilitate compliance with Section 203(a). (b) If the [Department of Child Protection] conducts a home visit for a child adopted or placed through an intercountry adoption, the [Department] shall: (1) prepare a report on the welfare and plan for permanent placement of the child; and (2) provide to the United States Department of State a copy of the report under paragraph (b)(1). (c) This [act] does not prevent the [Department of Child Protection] from taking appropriate action necessary to protect a child from harm.
+Legislative Note: The state should insert the title of the appropriate state agency responsible for child protective services, in this section and Sections 306 and 308.
+Comments 1.
+Subsection (a) allows the department of child protection to conduct a home visit to assess the welfare of the child in order to facilitate or assure compliance with Section 203(a).

+1. Subsection (a) allows the department of child protection to conduct a home visit to assess the welfare of the child in order to facilitate or assure compliance with Section 203(a).
+The department is an agency of the state and may not act in criminal matters without probable cause.
+Thus, to conduct the home visit the department must have probable cause to believe that custody of a child has been or will be transferred in violation of Section 203(a).
 Mere suspicion or hearsay is insufficient.
-32 Information would have to be more specific and direct as to a prior transfer or planned transfer.
-33 Supporting evidence such as email or text messages concerning the transfer would tend to provide probable cause.
+Information would have to be more specific and direct as to a prior transfer or planned transfer.
+Supporting evidence such as email or text messages concerning the transfer would tend to provide probable cause.

 A home visit, for purposes of the section, is usually a visit to the home where the child resides.
-However, it may include be a visit to any setting at which the child is located.
+However, it may include any setting at which the child is located.
 The processes and procedures for a home visit will normally be specified by the department of child protection.